Biomedical-Electronics/masb-pot-s-datablondies/REPORT_EN.md

 reaction occurs.
 And then, the **variation of the response** of the current is measured as a function of **time**.

 In order to understand the project, the components of the _e-Reader_ circuit (_PMU_, _Front-End_, Microcontroller and display unit) of the potentiostat will be briefly explained.
 This explanation will be accompanied by a schematic of the _Front-End_ circuit.
-In this diagram, neither the power supply nor the sensor is detailed, in our case the sensor is a two electrodes.
+In this diagram, neither the power supply nor the sensor is detailed, in our case the sensor is a three electrodes.
 As we can see in the following figure the **PMU** extracts power from the source and converts it into the control and voltage supply signals.
 At the same time the
 **_Front-end_** get the measurements.
 The output voltage of the _Front-end_ is processed by the **microcontroller** and is sent to the **LabView _viSens-S_** interface, on our computers.